 What are bridges and dentures?

-They are both used for the replacement of missing teeth.
+Bridges and Dentures are used for the replacement of missing teeth.
 Whether you have a denture or a bridge depends on how many teeth need replacing and the condition of the remaining surrounding teeth.

-To have a bridge, the adjacent teeth need to be in good condition as these teeth are used to support the bridge.
+To have a bridge, the adjacent teeth need to be in good condition.
+These teeth are used to support the bridge.
 A bridge normally replaces one-two teeth and is fixed in permanently.

 A denture is a removable plate and can replace numerous teeth.
 This is not fixed permanently and needs to be removed to be cleaned and has to be left out at night daily.